nanand1998/healthCare_DataAnalysis_DS_Assessment/README.md

 3. Here I plotted the co-relation of gender, blood Group type and the medical Conditon in a heatmap for graphic visualization
    <img width="752" alt="image" src="https://github.com/nanand1998/healthCare_DataAnalysis_DS_Assessment/assets/169022470/a187332c-5dac-40f0-bd39-12c41eb69be9">

-4. Finding out the Average billing amount for each medical condition using groupby function to aggregate the billing amount for each Medical Condition.
+4. Finding out the Average billing amount using groupby function to aggregate the billing amount for each Medical Condition.
     <img width="778" alt="image" src="https://github.com/nanand1998/healthCare_DataAnalysis_DS_Assessment/assets/169022470/68ca540f-d566-4850-a9ee-2feb0585ca26">

 5. From here the data I prepared that can be used as a training data for my web application